StackStorm/st2/docs/source/runners.rst

 .. note::

-    ``stdout`` and ``stderr`` attributes in the runner result object have the last line break (\n) character removed if present.
+    ``stdout`` and ``stderr`` attributes in the runner result object have the last '\n' or '\r' or '\r\n' characters removed if present.
     This is done so you can more easily re-use the result of common commands such as ``uptime``, ``whoami`` etc., which include a trailing line break in other actions and workflows.
 If you have an action which requires a trailing line break character to be present, you can add it explicitly to the result, e.g. ``echo -e 'test\n'`` (this will result into two line break characters and only one of them will be stripped/removed from the result).

 Runner parameters
 ^^^^^^^^^^^^^^^^^